tjwhitaker/algonomicon-home/src/content/articles/exoplanets/exoplanets.md

 The closest and farthest planets we've found so far are Proxima Centauri b at 1.29 parsecs (4.21 light years) and SWEEPS-4 b/SWEEPS-11 b at 8500 parsecs (27,723.29 light years) respectively.

-We map universal objects by using the galactic coordinate system.
-This is a polar coordinate system, that uses the Earth (or Sun) as the origin and the center of the milky way galaxy as a 0 degree bearing. [^4] By converting the polar coordinates to cartesian coordinates, we can plot the relative position of the stars.
+The exoplanet locatioins are actually mapped by their host star using the galactic coordinate system.
+This is a polar coordinate system that uses the Earth (or Sun) as the origin and the center of the milky way galaxy as a 0 degree bearing.[^4] By converting the polar coordinates to cartesian coordinates, we can plot the relative position of the stars.
 Keep in mind that these stars actually exist in a 3-dimensional space, but due to the limitations of our plotting software, we are showing a 2-dimensional representation.

 <object data="star-map.svg" type="image/svg+xml">
   <param name="url" value="star-map.svg">